 Steps for Applying

 - Apply for an Application Registration Number (ARN) by emailing Info@IVAPM.org and including the Subject Line: CVPP ARN Requested.
 This is required to begin the application and will be used on all supporting documentation to maintain anonymity.
 Do not share use your ARN with anyone.
 Do not use your ARN in communications with other IVAPM members or committee members.
-Your ARN should only be used on submitting documentation and as the application dictates, as well as in correspondence with the IVAPM Executive Director.
+Your ARN should only be used when submitting documentation and as the application dictates, as well as in correspondence with the IVAPM Executive Director.
 Adhering to these guidelines ensures anonymity throughout the entire process.

 - Complete CVPP Application.
 Upon processing the application, you will receive an email regarding the application fee ($250 for veterinarians and $150 for licensed veterinary technicians).

 - Submit proof of 90 hours of pain related CE.
 CE must have been earned during the eight years prior to application submission.
 You can use the following CE form and/or Internship/Observation Record form.
 Information regarding approved CE can be found under CVPP FAQs.

 - Demonstrate competency in pain management in 10 of the 29-pain management-related categories.
 A qualified evaluator will need to use the Skills Verification form for evaluation in the following categories:

 - Rehabilitation Therapy